-12 TOROIDAL MIRROR
+9 TOROIDAL MIRROR

-A monochromator suffers from aberrations as all other optical systems, albeit based on curved mirrors rather than lenses.
+A monochromator suffers from aberrations as all other optical system, albeit based on curved mirrors rather than lenses.
 It follows that the imaging properties of the monochromator are not perfect.

-In many cases this has little impact on the performance of the system other than slightly degrading the system resolution.
+In many cases this has but little impact upon the performance of the system other than slightly degrading the system resolution.